McGill-NLP/webllama/README.md

 **It surpasses GPT-4V (zero-shot `*`) by over 18% on the [`WebLINX`](https://mcgill-nlp.github.io/weblinx/) benchmark**, achieving an overall score of 28.8% on the out-of-domain test splits (compared to 10.5% for GPT-4V).
 It chooses more useful links (34.1% vs 18.9% *seg-F1*), clicks on more relevant elements (27.1% vs 13.6% *IoU*) and formulates more aligned responses (37.5% vs 3.1% *chr-F1*).

-It's extremely straightforward to use the model via Huggingface's `transformers`, `datasets` and `hub` libraries:
+It's extremely straightforward to use the model via Hugging Face's `transformers`, `datasets` and `hub` libraries:

 ```python
 from datasets import load_dataset